 “You haven’t once stopped for directions and you don’t make a lick of sense.”

-explain how he seems to understand me.
-But even familiars didn’t have the level of intelligence this wolf seemed to possess, unless he was under a compulsion spell of some kind.
+That would explain how he seems to understand me.
+But even familiars didn’t have the level of intelligence this wolf seemed to possess, unless he was under a compulsion spell

 And anyone who put a compulsion spell on someone else wasn’t someone she wanted to meet.